 NordVPN is one of the largest VPN networks around in terms of its total number of servers and locations.
 While speed and performance levels are good, security is where this VPN truly shines.

 There is a free trial if you want to give the service a go, but oddly enough, it’s not advertised on the home page.
-You can pay via Bitcoin, and as for pricing, the monthly plan is fairly expensive, but the 2-year subscription is very affordable.
+You can pay via Bitcoin, Ethereum or Ripple and as for pricing, the monthly plan is fairly expensive, but the 3-year subscription is very affordable.
 The packages available are:

 In our testing, CyberGhost proved to be reliable and fast on the performance front with some impressively above average speeds, although longer distance connections dropped off slightly, as is often the case.